marknesh/Password-Locker/README.md

 ##  Technology used
 I used python to create the application.

+## Troubleshooting
+If you encounter any problems please feel free to contact me on the contacts provided in the web application and also below.

 ## Support and contact details
 Contact us on : 074658743